zachpendleton/testrail/README.md

-# Testrail
+# TestRail

-While the (Testrail)[http://www.gurock.com/testrail/] Ruby client for their V2 API _is_ available (on Github)[https://github.com/gurock/testrail-api],
+While the (TestRail)[http://www.gurock.com/testrail/] Ruby client for their V2 API _is_ available (on Github)[https://github.com/gurock/testrail-api],
 it isn't available as a gem.
 Ain't nobody want to be copying and pasting API clients into their projects.